 Within, the decor is sleek, contemporary and typically Scandinavian, with blonde woods, white walls and of course a few floral touches.

-Sampling the tasting menu served here means putting your trust in the expert chefs.
-It’s a complete surprise only to be revealed as each course appears.
+Sampling the tasting menu served here means putting your trust in the expert chefs – but believe me, it’s worth it.
+The whole menu is a complete surprise only to be revealed as each course appears.

 No meat is used throughout, and a selection of wine and non-alcoholic pairings are available.

-As you might expect, the food served at this Copenhagen restaurant with three Michelin stars is exceptional in flavour and exquisite in presentation.
+As I’m sure you’d expect, the food served at this Copenhagen restaurant with three Michelin stars is exceptional in flavour and exquisite in presentation.

 2. noma